hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="terraformwritecredentials"></a>
 # **TerraformWriteCredentials**
-> void TerraformWriteCredentials (string name, string terraformMountPath = null)
+> void TerraformWriteCredentials (string name, string terraformMountPath = "terraform", TimeSpan? wrapTTL = null)

 Generate a Terraform Cloud or Enterprise API token from a specific Vault role.